Pro Life Campaign: Love Both's social media strategy

-Love Both adopted a social media strategy which produced videos that foregrounded “young women representing different Irish counties” to counteract an impression that anti-abortion voices were “restricted to older people".
-Social media advertising policies became a contentious aspect of the campaign, with Facebook taking steps to prevent efforts to “disrupt the referendum with disinformation.”
-On 6 April, a Love Both spokesperson said they were “wary of Facebook introducing ‘censorship’ during the referendum".
+Love Both adopted a social media strategy which produced videos that foregrounded "young women representing different Irish counties" to counteract an impression that anti-abortion voices were "restricted to older people".
+Social media advertising policies became a contentious aspect of the campaign, with Facebook taking steps to prevent efforts to "disrupt the referendum with disinformation."
+On 6 April, a Love Both spokesperson said they were "wary of Facebook introducing 'censorship' during the referendum".
 In May, Google announced a ban on all ads relating to the referendum and Facebook banned all foreign advertising on the issue.
-The Guardian noted that “the most obvious difference between the two sides of the campaign” was that No campaign ads used “emotional language” compared with the more “legalistic tone” of the Yes campaign ads.
+The Guardian noted that "the most obvious difference between the two sides of the campaign" was that No campaign ads used "emotional language" compared with the more "legalistic tone" of the Yes campaign ads.

+March for Life

+The Pro Life Campaign organises an annual 'March for Life', which typically attracts thousands of participants.
+The event is typically held in Dublin, but has also been held in Donegal, Cork, and Galway.